dbrugne/donut/README.md

 - [ ] Minimum virtual trafic generation
 - [ ] Basic backend
 - [ ] Basic grunt sample data injection

-**Improvment**
-- [ ] Changing username on site shoud change it in chat interface (= Redis cache, form invalidate cache, how to send a message between www and ws without queue system)
-- Avoid disconnected message transmission
-- [ ] Search engine: remove profile button if user not online (info in user:profile)
-- [ ] Onetoone: on focus trigger a (ping/pong) to ask for connectivity and block message posting
-- [ ] Persist user.onetones here for both users message
-- [ ] OR : reintroduce onetoone for room => open+message join room, disconnect leave+room, room expire on last user in

 ## Next releases